 top of page

 A respiratory illness is a disease that affects a person’s lungs or breathing.
 Viruses are a common cause of respiratory illness, especially during fall and winter — sometimes called “cold and flu season.”
+Bacteria can also cause respiratory illnesses, such as whooping cough.

-Examples of respiratory illnesses caused by viruses include:
+Examples of respiratory illnesses include:

 View our Respiratory Illness Report to learn about current respiratory virus trends.